rotationalio/rotational.io/content/en/blog/2023-11-17-pubsub-101---using-the-python-sdk.md

 _Note: PyEnsign is currently compatible with Python versions 3.9, 3.10, and 3.11_

-## Step 2: Authentication
+## Step 2: Connecting to the Ensign Server

-In order to create a PyEnsign client you need to provide the credentials to your project.
+Writing and reading data from your topics will require an open connection to the Ensign server, otherwise known as a _client_.
+To create a PyEnsign client you need to provide the credentials to your [project](https://rotational.io/blog/pubsub-101---creating-your-project/).
 This is where your API key comes in.
-If you don't have an API key, you can create one here.
+If you don't have an API key, you can create one [in the Ensign dashboard](https://rotational.app/).
 Remember that there are two components to the API key, the `Client ID` and `Client Secret`.

 The recommended way to provide your credentials is to set them in the `ENSIGN_CLIENT_ID` and `ENSIGN_CLIENT_SECRET` environment variables.
 If you're in a bash or shell-based terminal you can do the following: